GI-ROBUST/gi-robust.github.io/robust25/index.md

 #### Submissions

+We look for presentations on your work, including preliminary results and open questions.
+We plan with presentations of about 25min length joined by 15min of discussion, so that there is plenty of time for a substantial exchange.

-If you want to give a presentation on new results, please submit an abstract (1 to 2 pages) describing your talk before the deadline.
+If you want to give a presentation, please submit an abstract describing your talk before the deadline.
+We accept up to two pages in the Lecture Notes on Informatics format ([CTAN](https://www.ctan.org/pkg/lni), [Overleaf](https://www.overleaf.com/latex/templates/template-for-lecture-notes-in-informatics-lni-manuscripts/hydnrjckjwrp)), including bibliography.
 We recommend English submissions and English presentations, as far as possible.
 Submissions have to be sent to the following email address:

 robust2025<span style="display: none">submission</span>@<span style="display: none">mailing</span>lists.kit.edu

 #### Important dates